Mark I. Plaine, Esq.

-When two adults decide to marry, one way to prevent conflict is to craft a Prenuptial Agreement, otherwise known as a Prenup.
-In the event that the marriage comes to an end, a well-written prenup can simplify the divorce process.
+When two adults decide to marry, one way to prevent conflict is to craft a Prenuptial Agreement, commonly known as a Prenup Agreement.
+In the event that the marriage comes to an end, a well-written prenup agreement can simplify the divorce process.
 Prenup agreements spell out what belongs to each person before he or she enters the marriage, called Separate Property, and is often not in dispute in a divorce.

 Prenups also outline what happens to assets accumulated during the marriage, and how those assets should be divided should the marriage fail.
 Issues about children, estate planning and more can also be considered.
 As a skilled prenup attorney in Queens, Mark Plaine has experience in writing solid prenup agreements that can avoid or mitigate disputes in the event of a divorce.

-There are actually three kinds of marital agreements: the prenuptial agreement, the postnuptial agreement (where no physical separation is considered) and the separation agreement.
+There are actually three kinds of marital agreements: the prenuptial agreement (prenup), the postnuptial agreement (where no physical separation is considered) and the separation agreement.

 Marital agreements seek to clarify issues that might otherwise be contested in a divorce proceeding.
 Issues that may arise include who owns what, who pays the bills, who supports whom financially, what are the inheritance rights of children from previous marriages, and how the children are to be raised, addressing educational and religious choices.